All Episodes

 They want evidence from people.

-Soon will be this first day of summer.
+This first day of summer.

 First day of summer.

-They are asking for people to send in anecdotal evidence that it is hot out there, so that they can then claim that this is evidence of a global warming.
+They are asking for people to send in anecdotal evidence that it is hot out there so that they can then claim that this is evidence of a global warming.

 A friend of mine is going to send in a picture.

-I have the picture uh right here.
+I have the picture right here.

-Uh proof of proof of global warming, and it's a clothesline.
+Proof of global warming, and it's a clothesline.

 From the 1800s to 1990.